Blendify/blender-manual/blender_docs/manual/editors/graph_editor/introduction.rst

 the Y axis represents the value to set the property.

 Depending on the selected curves, the values have different meaning:
-For example rotation properties are shown in degrees, location properties are shown in Blender Units.
+For example rotation properties are shown in degrees.

 Header